 - Back into your driveway if you have a rear-wheel drive car or park front-end first if you have a front-wheel-drive car

 - Use steering wheel locks, data port locks, and either a Faraday box, metal box or pouch, for keys to protect against a relay attack

 - Look into aftermarket solutions

-While manufacturers explore implementing stronger security measures, including biometrics or two-factor authentication, experts suggest using layered security measures can be the best way to protect your vehicle.
+Manufacturers explore implementing stronger security measures, including biometrics or two-factor authentication.
+Experts suggest using layered security measures as the best way to protect your vehicle.
 If you have questions about your insurance coverage or have to make a stolen car claim, contact an isure representative today.